mdn/content/files/en-us/web/css/white-space/index.md

   - : The behavior is identical to that of `pre-wrap`, except that:

     - Any sequence of preserved white space always takes up space, including at the end of the line.
-    - A line breaking opportunity exists after every preserved white space character, including between white space characters.
+    - A line-breaking opportunity exists after every preserved white space character, including between white space characters.
-    - Such preserved spaces take up space and do not hang, and thus affect the box's intrinsic sizes (min-content size and max-content size).
+    - Such preserved spaces take up space and do not hang, thus affecting the box's intrinsic sizes (`min-content` size and `max-content` size).

-The following table summarizes the behavior of the various `white-space` values:
+The following table summarizes the behavior of the various `white-space` keyword values:

 <table class="standard-table">
   <thead>